gesture-classification/gesture_classification/README.md

 ![Signals normalization](/logs_and_figures/fig_1-5.png)

 A comparative analysis of the models, trained with EDA and without it, showed that chosen signal processing methods worsened prediction.
-Thus, it was chosen to avoid signal processing and use raw data for model training .
+Thus, it was chosen to avoid signal processing and use raw data for model training.

 :arrow_up:[ to contents](README.md#Contents)